 Here is my preference on a traditional DisplayPort cable or this USB-C (Thunderbolt 3 or USB 3.1) to DisplayPort cable.

 Photographers must stay away from VGA as a connection type.
 I don’t expect you will run into that much today, but thought I should mention it.
 Same goes for DVI.
-DVI used to be the best option photographers had to connect their computers to a monitor, DVI-D (Dual Link) in particular did a great job, but this connection type is outdated now and photographers should stick with HDMI or DisplayPort today.
+DVI used to be the best option photographers had to connect their computers to a monitor, DVI-D (Dual Link) in particular did a great job, but this connection type is outdated now and photographers should use one of the three digital connections.

 We tend to obsess over color, and rightfully so.
 We want our images to have good color.
 We don’t want people to have alien skin tones or for that sunset to look drab/overcooked.
 The better photographers can do of making sure they can get the best color possible in their images, the more likely it is that the image will look good for your clients or others you share the image with.